SilvioContreiras/udacity-nonedegree/README.md

 * Keep clicking and and remember the similar card image
 * Try to match cards with less moves and faster time

-## About the development of the game.
+## About the development of the Game.

 This project was developed in Vanilla JavaScript in order to manipulate the DOM.
 Also used HTML and CSS3 to style the game.